Assessment at Northcote High School is designed to:

 Feedback on assessment tasks

-Teachers provide ongoing feedback on student assessment tasks through My Northcote High – our learning management system.
+Teachers provide ongoing feedback on student assessment tasks in Teams and One Note – our hybrid learning system.

 Students and families can view feedback on the learning and improvement strategies for each assessment item, as well as rubrics (marking criteria).